Buddhist Pine (Podocarpus macrophyllus) Indoor Care and Common Problems

 Size

-In its natural habitat Yew Plum Pine can reach a height of 30-40 ft.
-Indoors it will reach a height of about 6 ft.
+In its natural habitat Yew Plum Pine can reach a height of 30-40 feet.
+Indoors it will reach a height of about 6 feet.
+Regular pruning will keep the plant as a compact shrub.

 Toxicity